flatpak/flatpak-builder-tools/node/README.md

   -r, --recursive       Recursively process all files under the lockfile directory with the lockfile basename -R, --recursive-pattern RECURSIVE_PATTERN
                         Given -r, restrict files to those matching the given pattern.
-  --registry REGISTRY   The registry to use (npm only) --no-trim-index       Don't trim npm package metadata (npm only) --no-devel            Don't include devel dependencies (npm only) --no-requests-cache   Disable the requests cache --max-parallel MAX_PARALLEL
+  --registry REGISTRY   The registry to use (npm/pnpm) --no-trim-index       Don't trim npm package metadata (npm only) --no-devel            Don't include devel dependencies (npm/pnpm) --no-requests-cache   Disable the requests cache --max-parallel MAX_PARALLEL
                         Maximium number of packages to process in parallel